Students enjoy their access to the FT for its unparalleled analysis and opinion.Senior student from the School of Social Sciences

 University Librarian Gulcin Cribb says, “FT.com plays a pivotal role at SMU and is one of the resources that enriches student’s learning experience by providing practical, real-world context which can be integrated into curriculum.
 Having FT as an online resource makes it convenient for our students and faculty to access and utilise it, both within and outside the classroom.”

-She adds that the FT Education licence has encouraged more students to read the FT.
+She adds that the FT Group Subscription has encouraged more students to read the FT.
 The result is that its global news coverage and expert analysis are giving them fresh insights, while digital FT access enables them to work at any time of the day, remotely and with complete flexibility.

 Flexible tools and quality content

-As part of the Pearson Group, FT Education access brings business news and current affairs into the education curriculum.
+FT content brings business news and current affairs into the education curriculum.
 With over 600 correspondents across five continents, the FT adds value and depth with international news and a global perspective.

 The FT provides an unparalleled breadth and depth of award-winning coverage: from sectors, companies and industries to economics and politics, it enhances student learning whatever their discipline.